microsoft/vscode-wiki/Roadmap.md

 * Work with the TypeScript team on the JavaScript language service which powers our JavaScript and TypeScript editing experiences to:

-  * Automatic acquisition of .d.ts files to enable IntelliSense "out of the box"
+  * [ ] :runner: Suggest imports of .d.ts files to enable IntelliSense "out of the box"
   * Angular IntelliSense
-  * Diagnostics on project configuration files (`jsconfig.json`, `tsconfig.json`)
+  * [ ] Suggest project configuration files (`jsconfig.json`, `tsconfig.json`)
-  * [ ] :runner: Show errors for the entire project and not only the file that is currently edited.
+  * [ ] Show errors for the entire project and not only the file that is currently edited.

 * [x] Node Debugger: Step over uninteresting (generated) code
 * Improved npm support and help to keep the `package.json` consistent with the installed node modules